 Keywords

-Remote Sensing,
+Wetlands, Climate Change, Remote Sensing, Land Cover Classification, Lake Water Levels

 II.
 Introduction

 Wetlands are one of the most diverse natural systems in the world (Bardecki 1991; Cvetkovic and Chow-Fraser 2011; Midwood et al., 2012).
 They are transition zones between terrestrial and aquatic ecosystems and provide important ecological and economic benefits (Bardecki, 1991; Morstch, 1998).
 These benefits include water filtration, flood prevention, erosion control, ground water recharge, habitats for a variety of biota, and are natural carbon sinks (Bardecki, 1991; Li and Chen, 2005; Midwood et al., 2012; Mcleod et al., 2011).
 Despite the fact that wetlands are critical to support diverse biota, ecotourism and other economic enterprises, it has been estimated that their geographical extent has decreased up to 90% (Midwood et al., 2012).
 Therefore, conservation and restoration efforts for these ecosystems are crucial particularly because decreases in wetland extent will likely be exacerbated by climate change.